Key Considerations for Complying With Uniform Guidance Procurement Rules

-Your organization is required to have documented procurement procedures that reflect applicable state, local, and tribal laws and regulations, and your procurements must conform to federal law and procurement standards.
-You must also have written rules of conduct covering conflicts of interest and governing the actions of employees engaged in the selection, award, and administration of contracts.
+The Uniform guidance Procurement rules require your organization to have documented procurement procedures reflecting applicable state, local, and tribal laws and regulations, and your procurements must conform to federal law and procurement standards.

-Note that for procurements under a federal award, states and state agencies must follow the same policies used for non-federal procurements and meet other requirements indicated in the outlined standards.
-For all other organizations that receive federal funds, your documented procurement procedures and policies need to include the Uniform Guidance “musts,” which translates into these required elements:
+For procurements under a federal award, Indian tribes, states, and state agencies are required to follow the same policies used for non-federal procurements and meet other requirements indicated in the outlined standards.

-• Oversight must be maintained to ensure contractors perform in accordance with terms/conditions/specifications of contracts
+• Maintenance of oversight designed to ensure contractors perform in accordance with terms/conditions/specifications of contracts

 • Acquisition of unnecessary or duplicative items must be avoided

-• Contracts must be awarded only to responsible contractors
+• Contracts are awarded only to responsible contractors

-• Records must be sufficiently maintained to detail the history of procurement
+• Records are sufficiently maintained to detail the history of procurement

-• Transactions must be conducted in a manner providing full and open competition
+• Transactions are conducted in a manner providing full and open competition

-• Potential bidders must not be precluded from qualifying during the solicitation period
+• Potential bidders cannot be precluded from qualifying during the solicitation period

-• All solicitations must incorporate a clear and accurate description of technical requirements for the material, product, or service, and identify all requirements which the offerors must fulfill, and all other factors used in evaluating bids or proposals
+• All solicitations incorporate a clear and accurate description of the technical requirements for the property, equipment, or service being procured

-• All prequalified lists of persons, firms, or products which are used must be current and include enough qualified sources to ensure maximum open and free competition
+• All prequalified lists of persons, firms, or products used are current and include enough qualified sources to enable maximum open and free competition

-• Cost or price analysis must be performed in connection with every procurement action in excess of the simplified acquisition threshold, including contract modifications
+• Cost or price analysis is performed in connection with every procurement action in excess of the simplified acquisition threshold, including contract modifications

-• One of the five allowable procurement methodologies must be used
+• One of the five allowable procurement methodologies is used

-This table can assist your organization in determining what procurement methodology should be used when making purchases with federal funds.
+This table can help you determine which procurement methodology is used when making purchases with federal funds.

 Methodology Dollar Threshold Requirements